 If cost is your concern, a government hospital is the way to go.
 Apart from generally being cheaper, government hospitals have an added cost-saving measure.
 They have subsidised rates for both your consultations and your hospital stay.

-The downside is that you when you opt for these subsidised rates (as opposed to private rates at government hospitals), you get a different gynaecologist with every visit.
+The downside is that when you opt for these subsidised rates (as opposed to private rates at government hospitals), you get a different gynaecologist with every visit.
 Plus, you need to be referred to the hospital by your GP or polyclinic.
 You can’t just walk in and declare you want to be a subsidised patient.

 Here’s how much you can expect to pay for your first consultation at government hospitals, GST included: